 Twitch is still the best and most popular video game streaming platform.
-This Amazon-owned gaming streaming platform is used for top gamers to stream their games.
+This Amazon-owned gaming streaming platform is used by top gamers to stream their games.
 This is the reason most people who want to watch quality gaming streaming prefer Twitch.
-So, you can get targetted viewers who are interesting in gaming.
+So, you can get targetted viewers who are interested in gaming.

 The process of a live streaming setup is easy.
 You can use OBS, XSplit, or Elgato Game Capture like software.
 Console users can use a capture card.
 Then use the Twitch stream key with your live capture software to stream games on Twitch.
 Even if your gaming PC is capable of streaming 1080p @ 60 fps, you cannot until you are Twitch Partner.